MICHELE NORRIS, Host:

 NPR's John Burnett reports.

 JOHN BURNETT: Here in Mexico City, people say it's an open secret that their government's vaunted war against the drug cartels is a rigged fight.
 Standing in the colonial heart of downtown Mexico City with me is a young man.

-Unidentified Man: (Speaking Spanish)
+BURNETT: (Speaking Spanish)

 BURNETT: He says the Mexican government is protecting one of the drug cartels.
 And he should know, he spent five years working as a federal police officer in Mexico City and left the force recently.